 Advertisers may not have the luxury to consider and evaluate every single website on the GDN, but serving ads on a spammy, inappropriate, or unrelated website can have unintentional consequences.
-For example, say a local butcher shop sets up a display campaign and several of its ads are placed on websites who’s audiences are passionate about vegan lifestyles and animal rights.
+For example, say a local butcher shop sets up a display campaign, and several of its ads are placed on websites whose audiences are passionate about vegan lifestyles and animal rights.

 2. Saving Money on the GDN

 Besides avoiding placements because of a mismatch for relevancy or inappropriate misrepresentations of a brand, the big reason for blocking placements on the display network is to save money.
 When targeting is dialed in and a retargeting campaign is set up correctly, advertisers can reduce costs by eliminating irrelevant websites.

 In this example, let’s say that a SaaS software company runs a display campaign but they didn’t exclude a whole ton of websites geared towards teenaged and college-aged gamers.
 These placements end up being tossed away and eat away at the ad budget because they don’t contribute meaningful conversions to the campaign.

 By eliminating a whole slew of websites, advertisers leveraging the GDN can ultimately get more out of their campaigns with lower costs if they refine where ads are being placed.

 Seasoned digital marketers may know about website exclusions, but it can be easily overlooked by less experienced users of Google Ads.

 At the most basic level, placements can be excluded by opening your campaign in Ads and clicking on the “Placements” tab.
 From there, hover the mouse over the top navigation and click on the “Exclusions” tab.